 Porchetta sandwiches are classic, but porchetta tacos just might be the new classic.
 Loaded with flavourful porchetta, nutty and slightly bitter blanched broccoli rabe (rapini), tangy pickled red onion and creamy, spicy chipotle mayo, these tacos were one of the best bites I've enjoyed in a while.
 The combination of flavours is unbeatable!

 Broccoli Rabe is the perfect foil for porchetta and the combination was borrowed from the classic sandwich.
-Beyond adding a wonderful flavour profile to these tacos, broccoli rabe is loaded with vitamins and minerals.
+Alternately, broccolini is a good option.

 These tacos are a great use of left-over porchetta, or to start from scratch you can use your favourite porchetta recipe or try my quick and easy porchetta recipe below.
 (It is impossible to find a large piece of pork belly around my area, so I use either a pork loin or a pork shoulder.
 If you can find a large piece of pork belly, that would be most authentic).

 You can make all the parts of these tacos ahead and refrigerate.
 Then just assemble when you are ready to eat.

 Porchetta Tacos with Broccoli Rabe, Pickled Onions and Chipotle Mayo